sdavydouski/breakout/README.md

 * background music - [https://opengameart.org/content/tower-defense-theme](https://opengameart.org/content/tower-defense-theme)

 #### Build
 All dependencies are presented as git submodules so you can simply download them and build the project.
 Tested on Visual C++ 14 and MinGW-w64 g++ compilers.
 Adjust `AssetsLoader::OFFSET` if needed.
-If you are a Windows user you can just [download](https://github.com/wiranoid/breakout/releases/download/1.0.0/breakout.zip) prebuilt game.
+If you are a Windows user you can just [download](https://github.com/wiranoid/breakout/releases/download/1.0.0/breakout.zip) prebuilt game (commit 801d2c69900cbdc78cd19693414196a888308ab5).